We always encourage teams that look after a website to take the lead with building content

 Building the website

-The GovPress team used our mock ups to build the components that make up pages using the WordPress block editor.
+Our GovPress team used our mock ups to build the components that make up pages using the WordPress block editor.
 The block editor is component based, so once you’ve built and styled a component it can be re-used on any page where it’s needed.

 We considered accessibility throughout and the website is built to WCAG 2.1 AA compliance.

 Through regular planning sessions we prioritised work for sprints.
-This was an agile website design and build and we encouraged minimalist thinking with parts of the website to help us prioritise and form a backlog/roadmap.
+This was an agile website design and build and we encouraged minimalist thinking with parts of the site to help us prioritise and form a backlog/roadmap.

 Growing capability